• Home

 How did my daughter do with this activity?

-Grace loved this activity so much.
+Grace loved this math activity for preschoolers so much.
 When she first saw it, I thought she was going to jump right out of her pants she was so excited.

 At first, she just wanted to give each spider just two eyes.
 I had to explain to her that these spiders were spooky and had more than just two eyes.
 After we talked about it, she was super excited to make each spider really spooky with all the eyes.